Meeting room readiness

 Noise Test

-Three claps measure T20 decay and C50 speech clarity.
+Three claps capture echo decay and speech clarity.

 Score

 Typical rooms land in the 70s, excellent rooms break into the 90s, and problem rooms dip below 60.
-The score makes priorities obvious across a portfolio.
+The score tells you where meetings will struggle and where to invest first.

 Huddle Room A